evkx/evkx.github.io/content/models/zeekr/001/001_Performance_AWD/_index.md

 ### Seats

-The Zeekr 001 Performance AWD accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Zeekr 001 Performance AWD accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats